Mckyle-Singh/Agri-Connect/README.md

 5. **Seed Data:**:
     - The seeded data can be found in the Data folder
+    - To build the application run "dotnet build" in the terminal or click "Build solution" in the build tab
     - Once the project is run the data will be seeded with Employee login details

+6. **Run application:**:
+    - Click on the green play button to run the application

+### Login Details for Employee(Admin)

+These are the login details for the Employee user once your project is up and running:

+    - Username/Email : "admin@gmail.com"
+    - Password:Test1234!